How To Improve Staff Retention

 Time-bound: Establish enough time to achieve the goal, but not too much time to undermine performance.
 Goals without deadlines tend to be overtaken by the day-to-day crises.

-If you would like to know more about Influx Recruitment and how we can help your company then please email us on firstname.lastname@example.org or call us on 01592 645754.
+If you would like to know more about Influx Recruitment and how we can help your company through the implementation of staff retention techniques or finding the perfect candidate through DISC profiling then please email us on email@example.com or call us on 01592 645754.